zuccha/smw-code/sprites/orbinaut/README.md

 # Orbinaut

-Author: zuccha, requested by NopeContest.
-The code for orbital movement is based on GreenHammerBro and Akaginite routines.
+Made by zuccha, requested by NopeContest.
+Bugfixes by MarioFanGamer.

 Sprite featuring a central orbinaut, with four spike balls orbiting around it.